 Final review of the proposal draft should take place at a convened meeting of the full dissertation committee, at least 4-6 weeks before the anticipated defense date.
 The student may formally schedule the dissertation proposal defense date as soon as the committee is satisfied that the draft proposal represents sufficient background research and preparation of an appropriate design and analytic approach.
-It is the student's responsibility to schedule a room for the defense, along with any audiovisual equipment needed.
-Rooms can be scheduled using the 25Live Room Reservation System available on the O2 EdComm website.
-Should circumstances require a remote presentation, the student should obtain a link on an institutionally authorized platform (e.g. Webex or Zoom).
-Please consult the Program Director/Coordinator if guidance is needed on arranging the dissertation proposal defense.
+It is the student's responsibility to schedule a room for the defense, along with any audio-visual equipment needed.
+Please contact the program office for guidance on scheduling a room.

-At least three weeks before the agreed upon date, the student must submit the completed Dissertation Proposal Defense Request form to the program office, copying the Program Director/Coordinator, and attaching the most current draft of the dissertation proposal and a short abstract.
-The abstract will be used to create a public announcement to the SPH community.
-All committee members must be able to be present in-person or available by remote connection for the oral proposal defense.
-In the case of a remote presentation, please provide the link that the public should use to view the presentation.
-The link will be included on the public announcement.
-The student and committee should allow at least two hours to complete for the dissertation proposal defense.
+At least two weeks before the agreed upon date, the student must submit the completed Dissertation Proposal Defense Request form to the program office, along with the most current draft of the dissertation proposal, so that a public announcement can be circulated.
+All committee members must be able to be present or available by audio/visual connection for the oral defense.
+The student and committee should allow at least two hours to complete for the oral defense.

-At least two weeks before the proposal defense (earlier if requested by the chair and committee), the student must provide the final proposal draft to the committee.
+At least one week before the proposal defense (earlier if requested by the chair and committee), the student must provide the final proposal draft to the committee.
 Students should confirm the date, time and location with committee members.
-If a committee member is unavailable, the proposal defense must be rescheduled.
+If a committee member is unavailable, the meeting must be rescheduled.

-Students are encouraged to hold a small "dress rehearsal" of their defense presentation with peers, mentor, and/or Program Director/Coordinator in order to receive feedback in advance of the actual proposal defense.
-It is especially critical to practice for timing, keeping the presentation within the 40 minute limit.
+Students are encouraged to hold a small "dress rehearsal" of their defense presentation with peers and the program director in order to receive feedback in advance of the actual proposal defense.